isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 | Less than 48 hours | Up to S$100 |

-_What types of good and which types of travellers are not entitled to GST import relief?_
+_What types of goods and which types of travellers are not entitled to GST import relief?_

 Intoxicating liquor and tobacco, as well as goods imported for commercial purposes are excluded from this GST import relief for new articles.
 Please also refer to this page for [Customs & Excise duties](https://www.customs.gov.sg/businesses/valuation-duties-taxes-fees/duties-and-dutiable-goods/list-of-dutiable-goods/) applicable to liquor and tobacco.